Telnet: Uses

-Historical uses
+Historical

-BusyBox running under the Microsoft Telnet Client from a router.
+BusyBox runs under the Microsoft Telnet Client from a router.

 Historically, Telnet provided access to a command-line interface on a remote host.
 However, because of serious security concerns when using Telnet over an open network such as the Internet, its use for this purpose has waned significantly in favor of SSH.
 The usage of Telnet for remote management has declined rapidly, especially on the public Internet, in favor of the Secure Shell (SSH) protocol.
 SSH provides much of the functionality of telnet, with the addition of strong encryption to prevent sensitive data such as passwords from being intercepted, and public key authentication, to ensure that the remote computer is actually who it claims to be.

-Modern day uses
+Modern

 The Telnet protocol is mainly used for legacy equipment that does not support more modern communication mechanisms.
-For example, a large number of industrial and scientific devices only have Telnet available as a communication option.
+For example, many industrial and scientific devices only have Telnet available as a communication option.
 Some are built with only a standard RS-232 port and use a serial server hardware appliance to provide the translation between the TCP/Telnet data and the RS-232 serial data.
 In such cases, SSH is not an option unless the interface appliance can be configured for SSH (or is replaced with one supporting SSH).

-Telnet is commonly used by amateur radio operators for providing public information.
+Telnet support has become highly unusual in new applications, though amateur radio operators and multi-user dungeons do continue to utilize it.
+Telnet is a popular protocol to connect to the roughly 1000 Bulletin Board Systems (BBS) that are on the Internet.

-Despite recommendations against it, security researchers estimated that 7,096,465 exposed systems on the Internet continue to use Telnet as of 2021.
+Security researchers estimated that 7,096,465 exposed systems on the Internet continue to use Telnet as of 2021.
 However, estimates of this number have varied significantly, depending on the number of ports scanned beyond the default TCP port 23.

 The Telnet client may be used in debugging network services such as SMTP, IRC, or HTTP servers, to issue commands to the server and examine the responses.
 In this case, when the Telnet client establishes a TCP connection to a port other than the standard Telnet server port, it does not use the Telnet protocol, and can be used instead to send and receive data over the TCP connection directly.